lunofono/legal-docs/privacy.md

 ## Support privacy policy

-Support requests which are sent to my email addresses (@llucax.com) are securely stored in my personal e-mail server (located in Haarlem, Netherlands).
+Support requests which are sent to my email addresses (@lunofono.app or
+@lunofono.com) are securely stored in my personal e-mail server.
 All the data in that server is protected by state of the art encryption.
 Your entire e-mails are saved, including:

 * name, e-mail address, date/time